alyulina/linkage-equilibrium/simulations/README.md

 To plot the linkage equilibrium statistic locally, use `python2 plot_le_recombination.py -p r`.
 If running on the cluster, use `sbatch srun_plot_le_recombination.sh r`.
 This script uses ld_theory.py, which requires scipy version 0.17.0 or higher.
 If running locally, switch to the conda environment named ben: `conda activate ben`.
 If running on the cluster, make sure to locally install all dependencies.

+Note: make sure to change this code to the version w/ recurrent muts + check that compute_le is up to date